JeffAPritchard/g2server/README.md

 The actual image files are served from Amazon S3.

 The bulk of the project is a separate Angular 2 project called "g2client"

+This project was just started on August 9, 2016 - it is still very much "in progress"